Small Business Taxes & ManagementTM--Copyright 2016, A/N Group, Inc.

 While enjoying the activity is rarely a critical factor by itself, it's often a tip-off.
 For example, listing auto racing, yacht chartering, modeling, antique dealer, etc. as the type business on a Schedule C could generate questions by itself.
 The flag will be higher on the pole if you have substantial income from other sources.

 While most taxpayers assume the hobby loss rules (the actual name of the code section is "Activities Not Engaged in for Profit") only apply to sole proprietorships, that's not true.
-They apply to any business--S corporations, LLCs, partnerships, etc. Only regular (C) corporations are truly immune.
+They apply to any business--S corporations, LLCs, partnerships, trusts, etc. Only regular (C) corporations are truly immune.
 The rules can also apply to rental properties, such as the rental of a second home.

 The rules also apply by activity.
 That means you can't combine two activities to have the losses from one offset the profits of another.
 For example, you've got an S corporation that rents heavy construction equipment and turns a regular profit.
 You put your 60-foot sailboat that you charter out with consistent losses in the S corporation.
 While the S corporation may generate a profit, the IRS can still claim the yacht charter is not engaged in for profit and disallow those losses.
 On the other hand, if the S corporation's primary or first business was as a marina, shipyard, or similar venture, it's more than likely the IRS would consider the yacht chartering to be combined with the other activity.